Part 2: Acting on a concern

 - staff who raise a concern are protected from unfair criticism or action, including any detriment or dismissal.

-For guidance in establishing systems and policies in England see Speak up for a Healthy NHS: How to implement and review whistleblowing arrangements in your organisation.
+For guidance in establishing systems and policies in England see Speak up for a Healthy NHS: How to implement and review whistleblowing arrangements in your organisation, produced by Protect.

 If you are responsible for investigating incidents or complaints, you have a responsibility towards those who raise a concern.
 You must: